Skip to main content

 • Checking site indexing

-• Any other scenarios involving parsing Dogpile in one form or another
+• Any other options involving Dogpile parsing in one form or another

-• Queries must be specified as search phrases, just as if you were entering them directly into the Dogpile search form, for example:
+As queries, you must specify search phrases exactly as if they were entered directly into the Dogpile search form, for example:

 test